GIScience/heigit-disaster-portal/README.md

 1. Click **Enable EnvFile**
 1. Click the "+" to add both `.env` & `.env-dev` files located in the project root (in this order !)
 1. Click OK
-1. In the project browser, right click on the folder `<project_root>/dap_api/app` and select Mark Directory as -> Sources Root. (**NOT the `db_api/app/app` folder**)
+1. In the project browser, right-click on the folder `<project_root>/dap_api/app` and select Mark Directory as -> Sources Root. (**NOT the `db_api/app/app` folder**)

-Will open user friendly test interface, instead of scrolling through console :+1:
+Will open a user-friendly test interface, instead of scrolling through console :+1:
 (Also having the option to only rerun failed tests)

 You will also be able to debug the tests if you run this config in _debug mode_.